JRBirch/FoodCalendar/README.md

 MONGO_URI = mongodb://localhost:27017
 JWT_SECRET = someSecret
 JWT_LIFETIME = 500d
+DB = MYDB
+TEST_DB = TEST
 ```

-`PORT` - This is the port on which the server will run
+- `PORT` - This is the port on which the server will run.
-`MONGO_URI` - This is the connection string for connecting your mongodb database.
-Do not include any optional paramters if running with `--database` as the app will add the database name on to the end of the connection string
+- `MONGO_URI` - This is the connection string for connecting your mongodb database.
+Do not include any optional paramters if running with `--database` as the app will add the database name on to the end of the connection string.
-`JWT_SECRET` - The secret used to sign the JWT (change it from `someSecret`)
+- `JWT_SECRET` - The secret used to sign the JWT (change it from `someSecret`).
-`JWT_LIFETIME` - The length of time that the JWT is valid
+- `JWT_LIFETIME` - The length of time that the JWT is valid.
+- `NODE_ENV` - Whether the environment is production or development.
+- `DB` - The name of the mongodb database to use with the application.
+The database name specified via the command line (--database *db name*) takes precedence over this value.
+- `TEST_DB` - The name of the database to use when running tests.

 ## Starting the Server
 For development, in one terminal run: